cesaro/dpu-cav18-exp/doc/3-section-6.1.md

 A **Sleep-Set Blocked** (SSB) execution is BLA.
 FIXME.

+### Benchmarks

-- where are the bench
+- say where are the benchmarks (sees how I did it for section 6.2).
+- put a table similar to the one I have used in section 6.2, explaining how parameters are passed to `cpp` to instantiate the benchmark.

+### The tools

-- how to run the script
+- Precompiled binaries are made available to the reviewersr
-- explain the script
-- interpreting the output

-- how to run by hand dpu or nidhugg on one of the benchmarks

-All the benchmarks for Table 1 is in .... folder
+- Say where are the binaries and display the command and console output if you run them with `--version`.

+### Generating Table 1

 In order to build Table 1 from the paper (shown below), just run::

-make table1
+make sec6.1-table1

 This will execute the script ``runtable1.sh``, which in turn will generate a folder inside of the folder ``table1`` with multiple log files.

+- FIXME: the explanation below needs to be extended (see how I did it for section 6.2) and corrected.
+The logs are now stored in a differnt folder and have different names.

 In fie ``runtable1.sh``, we first generate a selection of benchmarks varied by parameters using one of `generate_bench_*` functions.
 On the benchmarks,